Wilfred/difftastic/README.md

 ## Non-goals

 Patch files.
 If you want to create a patch that you can later apply, use `diff`.
-Difftastic ignores whitespace, so it is output is lossy.
+Difftastic ignores whitespace, so its output is lossy.
 (AST patching is also a hard problem.)

 ## Testing with Git